 - 1 mix of multiple issues (inf disclosure/auth bypass/DoS)

-Some of our readers and clients have been asking us to categorize the most critical issues to patch them first.
+Some of our readers and clients have been asking to categorize the most critical issues to patch them first.
 So, the most critical issues of this update can be patched by the following SAP Security Notes:

-1724516: a complex update of SDM service which targets the architecture of both client and server.
+1724516: a complex update of SDM service which targets the architecture of both a client and the server.
 While it is not a trivial task to deploy this update, it is very critical, and the vulnerabilities in SDM can be used to fully compromise SAP platform.
-This patch was released as a result of long-time collaboration between SAP and ERPScan researchers, and it is meant to significantly increase the security of SDM component.
+This patch was released as the result of the long-time collaboration between SAP and ERPScan researchers, and it is meant to significantly increase the security of the SDM component.
 1720677: a logical error in J2EE stack which allows an anonymous user to escalate their privileges.
 Affects all J2EE based systems, for example, SAP Portal.
 1678387: a denial of service vulnerability in J2EE web stack.
 By specifying a malicious request, an attacker can exhaust all resources of the target SAP system.
 Affects all J2EE based systems, for example, SAP Portal.